Axway-API-Management-Plus/apim-cli/README.md

 This project provides you with a tool that simplifies your DevOps experience with the Axway API-Manager Version 7.x.

-The program works based on the API-Definition (as Swagger or a WSDL (__Beta - Not for production__)) + an API-Configuration-File and replicates this "state" into the API-Manager.
+The program works based on the API-Definition (as Swagger or a WSDL) + an API-Configuration-File and replicates this "state" into the API-Manager.
 Consider the API-Definition + API-Config as the "__desired__" state and API-Manager has the "__actual__" state.
 This program will compare both, the desired with the actual state, and performs all necessary actions to bring the API-Manager API into the desired state.

 Watch this video (28 min): https://youtu.be/2i8i1zMAMps to get an overview + demo.